 Critical Friend: Christine Gerbich.
 As part of her research project “Museum as Experimental Field” Christine Gerbich gained intensive experience with inreach processes.
 She is currently working on the research project “Making Differences in Berlin: Transforming Museums and Heritage in the Twenty-first Century.”

-If a museum wishes to be a relevant place for children and youth, it has to undergo an internal, structural, and conceptual process of change.
-Exploring this change has been part of the work of lab.Bode from the very beginning, and this must be differentiated from outreach processes that leave internal institutional structures untouched.
-In regular meetings with Christine Gerbich the questions and challenges that institutional structures present to the work of lab.Bode are considered.
-Workshops are conducted with the Bode-Museum team (curators, restorers, guards), which are aimed towards facilitating communication processes between different areas of responsibility within the museum.
+If a museum wishes to be a relevant place for children and youth, it has to undergo an internal, structural and conceptual process of change.
+Exploring this change has been part of lab.Bode’s work from the very beginning, and this had to be differentiated from outreach processes that left internal institutional structures untouched.
+In regular meetings with Gerbich, participants considered the questions and challenges that institutional structures presented to the work of lab.Bode.
+Workshops were conducted with the Bode-Museum team (curators, restorers, guards) and were aimed at facilitating communication between various areas of responsibility within the museum.